 See the Best Dive Sites in Bali for a full description of the sites.
 Our favorite sites on the East Coast of Bali are The Liberty Wreck, Drop Off and Coral Gardens in Tulamben, Amed Wall, Japanese Wreck, and Pyramids in Amed.

 Diving the North West Corner of Bali

-The North West corner of Bali, protected by the West Bali National Park, hosts some of the best scuba diving and snorkeling around the island.
+The North West corner of Bali, protected by the West Bali National Park, hosts a fantastic underwater world with some of the best scuba diving and snorkeling around the island.
 This part of Bali has spectacular wall dives on the sheer walls covered with massive gorgonians and other sea fans around Menjangan island, expect amazing visibility diving in the warm water here.
-The extraordinary muck diving on the black volcanic sand of Gilimanuk Bay is world renowned.
+The extraordinary muck diving on the black volcanic sand of Gilimanuk Bay is world-renowned.

-Menjangan island is a small island, also known as deer island, because of a large number of wild deer living here, it is very close to the main island.
+Menjangan Island is a small island, also known as deer island, because of the large number of wild deer living here, it is very close to the main island.
 Menjangan Island is about a 100km drive (3 and a half hours) from Kuta.
 Diving here, the closest towns are Permutaran or Lovina.
 Diving boats leave from the Labuan Lalang harbor 20 minutes by car from Permutaran.
-Gilimanuk is a large town, but does not have any dive operators I know of, so organize diving in a daytrip from Pemutaran or Kuta.
+Gilimanuk is a large town but does not have any dive operators I know of, so it is best to find a dive centre and organize diving on a day trip from Pemutaran or Kuta.

 - Backpackers Budget – Angga Guest House

 - Luxury – Kuda Laut Bungalows & Diving

 Two tank dive on the best sites of Menjangan Island for certified divers.
 Includes Hotel pick up and drop off at Sanur, South of Denpasar, Seminyak, Kuta, North of Nusa Dua, and the North of Jimbaran, Entrance ticket to the national park.
 Lunch and drinks